mi-ctr1/mi-ctr1/README.md

 Ahead of my program I independently studied core concepts: IT fundamentals, scripting, Java, Python, and SQL database foundations.
 I didn't treat these as boxes to check.
-I treated them as the first layer of something I'm purposefully constructing — all while chasing after a few little ones of my own.
+I treated them as the first layer of something I'm meaningfully constructing — all while chasing after a few little ones of my own.

 My research focus is on the part that doesn't get talked about enough — not just building intelligent systems, but deploying, maintaining, and improving